 Excluding Testimony in an Arizona Child Custody Case

-Arizona courts have authority to impose contempt sanctions when parties disobey the court’s rulings.
+Arizona courts have the authority to impose contempt sanctions when parties disobey the court’s rulings.
 Those sanctions must be drawn as narrowly as possible, particularly when a third party’s interests are involved.
 In a custody action, the best interests of the child are paramount.
 Is it appropriate for the court to sanction a parent by refusing to admit the testimony of the child’s therapist at trial?
 In Hays v.
 Gama, 67 P.3d 695 (2003) the Arizona Supreme Court addressed these issues.

 Facts and Procedure

 Mrs. Hays filed for divorce from Mr. Hays.
 The couple had a five-year-old daughter, and the child custody dispute was bitter.
 The court-appointed a psychologist, Dr. Moran, to perform a custody evaluation.

 Mrs. Dutton, a forensic interviewer, told Dr. Moran that Mr. Hays may have sexually abused their daughter.
 Dr. Moran recommended to the court that their daughter visit a therapeutic clinician to provide counseling.

 The court-appointed Diana Vigil, Dr. Moran’s spouse, as the child’s therapeutic counselor.
 Both parents agreed that Dr. Vigil should not serve as the daughter’s counselor because of possible conflicts of interest with Dr. Moran.
 Mr. Hays suggested Dr. Yee and the court assigned him.

 Mrs. Dutton told Mrs. Hays that Daughter would be better off with a female therapist.
-Therefore, Mrs. Hays moved for reconsideration of the appointment of Dr. Yee.
+Therefore, Mrs. Hays moved for a reconsideration of the appointment of Dr. Yee.
 Mrs. Dutton recommended Mrs. Livingston, whom she called “one of the finest therapists in Maricopa County.”
 The court denied her motion.

 Despite the court’s ruling, Mrs. Hays began taking the child to Mrs. Livingston for counseling, not Dr. Yee.
 When Mr. Hays found out, he moved for sanctions against Mrs. Hays.
 Everyone agreed that it would not be in the daughter’s best interest to change counselors.
 For that reason, Mr. Hays did not request that the court order Mrs. Hays to take the daughter to Dr. Yee.